Toilet

 Why Worry About a Leaking Toilet?

-- Hearing the toilet running constantly or randomly switching on every few minutes
+The first signs your toilet may be losing water are:- Hearing the toilet running constantly or randomly switching on every few minutes

 - Finding water on the floor around the base of the toilet